invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/GetUserInfo.rst

 -Encoding (optional)
     - Encoding is the parameter specifying the encoding of the CSV/JSON output file.
     - Default: UTF8

+-UserIds (optional)
+    - An array of User IDs to retrieve risky detections information for.
+    - Default: If not specified, retrieves all risky detections.

 Output
 """"""""""""""""""""""""""